stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 # Discussion

+The quality metrics discussed here are sequence and mapping quality metrics.
+Other metrics related to nucleic acid integrity or library quality are not part of the current process.

 ## Current Process

 Currently, St. Jude Cloud provides three sequencing data types: whole-genome (WGS), whole-exome (WES), and transcriptome (RNA-Seq) data.
 It is important to differentiate our quality control workflows for each type of sequencing.